Quelich/customer-ops/README.md

 # customer-ops
 A PostgreSQL database implementation, using ADO.NET compatible .NET provider NpgSQL.
-The database being used manipualates "Customer" data.
+The database being used manipulates "Customer" data.

 ## Features
 - This project implements CRUD operations by simply using NpgSQL commands.